gmskazi/pdfmc/README.md

 ---

-> Note: You may need to allow pdfmc to run on your mac the first time you run it.
+> Note: **For Mac users**, you may need to allow pdfmc to run on your mac the first time you run it.
 Navigate to System Settings > Privacy & Security > scroll down to the bottem and allow pdfmc to run.

 ## Run